 The petrodollar is any U.S. dollar paid to oil-exporting countries in exchange for oil.
 Since the dollar is a global currency, all international transactions are priced in dollars.
 As a result, oil-exporting nations must receive dollars.
+Most of them own their oil industries.
 That makes their national income dependent on the dollar's value.
-If it falls, so does the government's revenue.
+If it falls, so does their revenue.

-As a result, most of America's trade partners also peg their currencies to the dollar.
+As a result, most of these oil exporters also peg their currencies to the dollar.
 That way, if the dollar’s value falls, so does the price of all their domestic goods and services.
 That helps these countries avoid wide swings in inflation or deflation.

-On February 14, 1945, President Roosevelt formalized an alliance with Saudi Arabia.
+On February 14, 1945, President Franklin D. Roosevelt formalized an alliance with Saudi Arabia.
 He met with Saudi King Abd al-Aziz.
 The United States built an airfield at Dhahran in return for military and business training.
-The alliance survived differences of opinion over the Arab-Israeli conflict.
+It also cemented the relationship between the dollar and oil.
+The petrodollar was born.
+This alliance was so critical that it survived differences of opinion over the Arab-Israeli conflict.

-Although, that hurt the Organization of the Petroleum Exporting Countries.
-This was because their oil contracts were priced in U.S. dollars.
+A falling dollar hurt oil-exporting countries because contracts were priced in U.S. dollars.
 Their oil revenue dropped along with the dollar.
 The cost of imports, denominated in other currencies, increased.

-In 29179, the United States and Saudi Arabia negotiated the United States-Saudi Arabian Joint Commission on Economic Cooperation.
-They agreed to use American dollars for paying against oil contracts.
-The U.S. dollars would be recycled back to America through contracts with the U.S. contractors.
+In 1979, the United States and Saudi Arabia negotiated the United States-Saudi Arabian Joint Commission on Economic Cooperation.
+They agreed to use U.S. dollars for oil contracts.
+The U.S. dollars would be recycled back to America through contracts with the U.S. companies.

 Since then, oil-exporting countries have become more sophisticated.
 They now recycle their petrodollars through sovereign wealth funds.
 They use these funds to invest in non-oil related businesses.
 The profits from these businesses make them less dependent on oil prices.
-Here are the world's largest petrodollar recyclers ranked by assets in 2017:
+Here are the world's largest petrodollar recyclers ranked by assets:

 - Saudi Arabia SAMA--$494 billion.